Home Equity Loan Rates in Missouri (January 2025)

 HOME EQUITY LOANS VS. HELOCS IN MISSOURI

 Home equity loans and home equity lines of credit (HELOC) are popular options for homeowners to tap into their home's equity.
-In Missouri, home equity loan rates average 7.8%, offering fixed rates, while HELOC rates in Missouri are variable, averaging 8.5%.
-Home equity loans have fixed rates, providing stability in monthly payments, which can be beneficial for budgeting.
-Conversely, variable HELOC rates in Missouri might start lower but could increase over time, potentially leading to higher payments.
-Understanding these differences can help you choose the right option for your financial needs.
+In Missouri, home equity loans have fixed rates, averaging 7.7%, while HELOC rates in Missouri are variable, averaging 8.4%.

 Home Equity Loan Rates by LTV Ratio

-A higher LTV ratio presents a greater risk to lenders, leading to higher rates.
-In Missouri, the average APR for a 15-year equity loan with an LTV ratio of 80% is 7.8%, while it's 8.1% for an LTV ratio of 90%.
-Use the table to see what rates you might qualify for based on your LTV ratio and explore average home equity loan rates.
+A higher LTV ratio means greater potential risk to lenders, resulting in higher rates.
+Currently, the average APR of a 15-year equity loan in Missouri with an LTV ratio of 80% is 7.8%.
+It's 8% for an LTV ratio of 90%.
+Use the table to see what rates you might qualify for based on your LTV ratio.

 Data filtered by:Results filtered by: